 The University of Kent is an exempt charity regulated by the Office for Students on behalf of the Charity Commission for England and Wales.
 The University’s Royal Charter of 1965 established the University Council as the supreme governing body of the institution.
 The University Council serves as the University's board of trustees and has overall responsibility for the University's strategic aims and direction in the furtherance of the objects defined by the Charter.

 From the Royal Charter, the objects of the University are;

 “to advance education and disseminate knowledge by teaching, scholarship and research for the public benefit.”

-The University has an annual income of £266.5m (financial year end 31 July 2019), has 6216 employees and, as well as campuses in Canterbury and at Medway within the UK, the University of Kent has specialist postgraduate centres in four European capital cities: Athens, Brussels, Paris and Rome.
+The University has an annual income of £259.5m (financial year end 31 July 2020), has 5,037 employees and, as well as campuses in Canterbury and at Medway within the UK, the University of Kent has specialist postgraduate centres in two European capital cities: Brussels and Paris.

 A central Procurement team has been established at the University.
 The team reviews all processes and procedures, including those around selecting and managing suppliers, to make sure that they comply with the requirements of the Act.

 The University has devolved purchasing in its Schools/Divisions and Professional Service Departments and buys a wide range of goods and services, from research equipment to food items.
 The central Procurement team works with all areas of devolved purchasing activity so that they are aware of the requirements in selecting and working with suppliers.

 The University of Kent reviews its policies and procedures to ensure that they adhere to the University’s commitment to acting ethically and with integrity in all of its business relationships, and to implementing and enforcing effective systems and controls to minimise the risk of slavery and human trafficking taking place anywhere in the University’s supply chain.

 The University has updated its external website with information regarding modern slavery and information around legislative and regulatory compliance: